-Don’t be deterred because it’s a cheesecake, it is soooo much easier than your traditional cheesecake recipes.
-The creamy center, crustless exterior, and unique basque cheesecake taste make this keto cheesecake recipe a must-try especially if it’s your first time giving cheesecake recipes a go.
+Don’t be deterred because it’s a cheesecake.
+It is so much easier than your traditional cheesecake recipes.
+The creamy center, crustless exterior, and unique basque cheesecake taste make this keto cheesecake recipe a must-try, especially if it’s your first time giving cheesecake recipes a go.
 I have prepared photos and step instructions as well as a full video to guide you step by step to make this delicious gluten-free cheesecake.

 WATCH “HOW-TO-BAKE” VIDEO

 What is Basque Burnt Cheesecake?

 The original Basque Burnt Cheesecake is a cheesecake made famous in the Basque County of Spain from a café named la viña in San Sebastián by their chef Santiago Rivera back in the 90s, who was looking to put a new revolutionary dessert on their menu.
 Also known as Tarta de Queso, this crustless cheesecake is the cousin of your New York-style cheesecake.

 Breaking all the rules of your regular cheesecake that traditionally possesses a biscuit or pie crust and dense, rich cheese, the burnt Basque cheesecake boasts a creamy interior that is mousse-like despite the high heat from the high oven temperature, which makes it one of its defining features.
 Very much akin to the airiness of the Japanese Cheesecake I made previously, albeit it has a slightly more creamy texture.
 It is easy to distinguish with its iconic rich dark caramelized sunken top and cracked outer edges, which give it a sublime rustic appearance.

 KETO BASQUE BURNT CHEESECAKE RECIPE